skkim-caslab/SMOOTH/README.md

 > **Expected Runtime**
 > The full experiment may take approximately **~20 hours on a 48-core CPU**, depending on system configuration and workload.
-> A significant portion of the runtime comes from GPT-3 workloads.

 ---